Clent Hills

 The Clent Hills are a hill range in Clent, Worcestershire, England.
-The closest towns are Stourbridge and Halesowen.
-The Clent Hills range consists of, in order from north-west to south-east: Wychbury Hill, Clent Hill (and Adams Hill), and Walton Hill (and Calcot Hill).
+The hill range consists of, in order from north-west to south-east, Wychbury Hill, Clent Hill (and Adams Hill), and Walton Hill (and Calcot Hill).
 The north Worcestershire range of hills continues eastwards to include Romsley Hill, Waseley Hills and the Lickey Hills.
-The hills lie 10 mi south-west of Birmingham.
+The closest towns to the hills are Stourbridge and Halesowen, while Birmingham lies 10 mi to the northeast.

 Clent Hill is the most popular hillwalking hill in the range, although it is not often mentioned because the whole area is referred to as Clent Hills.
 Just under a million visitors a year are estimated to come to the hills, making them Worcestershire's most popular non-paying attraction.

 Geology

 The Clent Hills are a major outcrop of the Clent Formation consisting of Clent Breccia (predominantly a red-brown mudstone matrix) dating from the early part of the Permian period.
 The formation unconformably overlies the mudstones and sandstones of the Salop Formation which forms the lower ground to the north and east; both are assigned to the Warwickshire Group.
 The bedrock is cut by numerous faults, most of which are aligned NE-SW.